Wouldn’t it be fantastic to get paid to be an audience member?

 The process of reserving a seat varies by show, so better check out each one.

-Sometimes, you might find a paid gig, but it’s rare since the roster of shows listed here are in-demand throughout the year.
+Sometimes, you might find a paid gig, but it’s rare since the shows listed here are in-demand throughout the year.

 Important things to Know to Get Paid to be an Audience Member

 Before seeking out tickets to shows, you should take note of the following: